MRegterschot/docker-trackmania-go/README.md

   -e TM_MASTERSERVER_PASSWORD='YourMasterserverPassword' \
   -p 2350:2350/tcp \
   -p 2350:2350/udp \
+  #-p 3300:3300/tcp \ # Be careful opening the filemanager endpoints!
+Only if you really need to.
   #-p 5000:5000/tcp \ # Be careful opening XMLRPC!
 Only if you really need to.
   #-p 9000:9000/tcp \ # For the prometheus exporter.
   -v UserData:/server/UserData \